Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 Personal beliefs can shape our views on food and influence our dietary choices.
 Our attitudes, preferences, and aversions to certain foods can all be influenced by our beliefs and experiences.

-Parents and caregivers often find the navigation of children’s dietary restrictions challenging.
+Parents and caregivers often find it challenging to navigate children’s dietary restrictions.
 Clear communication with school staff and healthcare providers about the child’s dietary restrictions is a prerequisite for effective management.

 Ensuring the child’s safety involves taking the following steps: